scotty-web/scotty/README.md

 ### Development & Support

-Open an issue on GitHub or join `#hspec` on Freenode.
+Open an issue on GitHub or join `#scotty` on Freenode.

 Copyright (c) 2012-2013 Andrew Farmer